 the Drylands Alliance for Addressing Water Needs

 The Drylands Alliance for Addressing Water Needs (DAAWN) is both a working farm/ranch restoring Arizona’s grasslands using holistic land management and a research, demonstration, advocacy, training, and support center for regenerative land management practices.
 We are restoring more than 600 acres across Arizona and are committed to helping others learn to restore our communities, land, and watersheds through regenerative agriculture.
 Toward that end, we serve as the Arizona Hub for the Savory Institute Hub Network, a global community of Holistic Management practitioners.
-We are the only Savory Hub that is focused primarily on water security and offering land management as an alternative to traditional engineering for solving the problems created from desertification, including large-scale events such as dust storms, wildfires, invasive species, soil loss and erosion, flooding, and the urban heat island effect.
+We are the only Savory Hub that is focused primarily on water security and offering land management as an alternative to traditional engineering for solving the problems created by desertification, including large-scale events such as dust storms, wildfires, proliferation of invasive species, soil loss and erosion, flooding, and the urban heat island effect.